In this blog post, we will cover how to install PostgreSQL on Ubuntu 24.04 step-by-step.

 Here we can see that we are able to access DB from the remote client.

-Read Also: How to Set Static IP Address on Ubuntu Server 22.04
+Read Also: How to Install pgAdmin on Ubuntu 24.04

 Great article!
 Well written and laid out.